 - Painted rather than chrome lever cap

-- Brass furled nut on the lever cap instead of the original thumb-push3)in the interest of balance, I should note that the new design is arguably an improvement.
+- Brass furled nut on the lever cap instead of the original thumb-push improvement.
 I still would be willing to bet it was cheaper to make, though!

-It is hard to avoid the impression that the primary motivation behind these changes was to reduce cost, and it is generally assumed the quality of the iron casting and the steel used for the cutting irons declined at this time also.
+It is hard to avoid the conclusion that the main motivation behind these changes was to reduce cost, and it is often said that the quality of the iron castings and the steel used for the blades declined at this time also.
 Although it is not easy to substantiate the last point, it is hard to believe that the company would have missed an opportunity to further reduce costs by doing this if it was possible.

 Why did this happen?
 It seems the most likely explanation is the development of the DIY market, practically unheard of before the 1950s, but a vast opportunity for manufacturers if they could produce to the lowest price point for a large market that, by and large, cared less about quality than those people who needed their tools in order to make a living.